 The Manati Field is located 65 km. south of Salvador, offshore at a water depth of 35 meters.
 The field was discovered in October 2000, and, in 2002, Petrobras declared the field commercially viable.
 Production began in January 2007.
-As of December 31, 2021, 11 wells had been drilled in the Manati Field, 6 of which are productive and connected to a fixed production platform installed at a depth of 35 meters, located 9 km. from the coast of the State of Bahia.
+As of December 31, 2022, 11 wells had been drilled in the Manati Field, 6 of which are productive and connected to a fixed production platform installed at a depth of 35 meters, located 9 km. from the coast of the State of Bahia.
 From the platform, the gas flows by sea and land through a 125 km. pipeline to the Estação Vandemir Ferreira or EVF gas treatment plant.
 The gas is sold to Petrobras up to a maximum volume as determined in the existing Petrobras Gas Sales Agreement (as defined below).

-In 2020 we executed the 15th Amendment to the Petrobras Gas Sales Agreement in order to reflect the negotiations to mitigate the effects of the COVID-19 pandemic on the natural gas agents.
+In 2020, we executed the 15th Amendment to the Petrobras Gas Sales Agreement in order to reflect the negotiations to mitigate the effects of the COVID-19 pandemic on the natural gas agents.
 Additionally, and in parallel a Term of Settlement of Outstanding Issues was executed to reflect the negotiations related to the take or pay agreement.

-On November 22, 2020, we signed an agreement to sell our 10% non-operated working interest in the Manati gas field to Gas Bridge for a total consideration of R\$144.4 million (approximately \$27 million as of the date of the agreement at the exchange rate of R\$5.35 to US\$1.00), including a fixed payment of R\$124.4 million plus an earn-out of R\$20.0 million, which is subject to obtaining certain regulatory approvals.
-The transaction was agreed with an effective date of December 31, 2020 and is subject to certain conditions, including the acquisition by Gas Bridge of the remaining 90% working interest and operatorship of the Manati gas field.
-As of the date of this annual report, these conditions have not been met.
+On November 22, 2020, we signed an agreement to sell our 10% non-operated working interest in the Manati gas field to Gas Bridge for a total consideration of R\$144.4 million (approximately \$27 million as of the date of the agreement at the exchange rate of R\$5.35 to US\$1.00), including a fixed payment of R\$124.4 million plus an earn-out of R\$20.0 million, which was subject to obtaining certain regulatory approvals.
+The transaction was subject to certain conditions that should have been met before March 31, 2022.
+As of March 31, 2022, the required conditions were not met and we decided not to extend this deadline.
+As a result, we continue to own our 10% interest in the block.